Scalarworks LEAP/07 LPVO Mount

 Log torque values, threadlocker use, and any mount changes in your maintenance or armorer notes so you can trace point-of-impact shifts back to specific hardware changes.

-Affiliate links may earn a commission at no extra cost.
 Always follow the specific torque values from your optic manufacturer.

 Before heading to the range, confirm screws are torqued, threadlocker has cured, and accessories clear your sling and barricades.
 Zero the rifle from realistic positions, then re-check torque and witness marks after your first live-fire session.
 Catching a loose screw on the bench is cheaper than discovering it in a match or emergency.